 - 1. Obtain all available partition handles filtered based on the Scan policy (and driver availability). - 2.
 Obtain all available boot options from the BootOrder UEFI variable. - 3.
-For each boot option found: - Retrieve the device path of the boot option. - Perform fixups (e.g. NVMe subtype correction) and expansion (e.g. for Boot Camp) of the device path. - On failure, if it is an OpenCore custom entry device path, pre-construct the corresponding custom entry and succeed. - Obtain the device handle by locating the device path of the resulting device path (ignore it on failure). - Locate the device handle in the list of partition handles (ignore it if missing). - For disk device paths (not specifying a bootloader), execute "bless" (may return > 1 entry). - For file device paths, check for presence on the file system directly. - On the OpenCore boot partition, exclude all OpenCore bootstrap files by file header checks. - Mark device handle as used in the list of partition handles if any. - Register the resulting entries as primary options and determine their types.
+For each boot option found: - Retrieve the device path of the boot option. - Perform fixups (e.g. NVMe subtype correction) and expansion (e.g. for Boot Camp) of the device path. - Obtain the device handle by locating the device path of the resulting device path (ignore it on failure). - Locate the device handle in the list of partition handles (ignore it if missing). - For disk device paths (not specifying a bootloader), execute "bless" (may return > 1 entry). - For file device paths, check for presence on the file system directly. - On the OpenCore boot partition, exclude all OpenCore bootstrap files by file header checks. - Mark device handle as used in the list of partition handles if any. - Register the resulting entries as primary options and determine their types.
 The option will become auxiliary for some types (e.g. Apple HFS recovery). - 4.
 For each partition handle: - If the partition handle is marked as unused, execute "bless" primary option list retrieval.
 In case a BlessOverride list is set, both standard and custom "bless" paths will be found. - On the OpenCore boot partition, exclude OpenCore bootstrap files using header checks. - Register the resulting entries as primary options and determine their types if found.
 The option will become auxiliary for some types (e.g. Apple HFS recovery). - If a partition already has any primary options of the "Apple Recovery" type, proceed to the next handle. - Lookup alternate entries by "bless" recovery option list retrieval and predefined paths. - Register the resulting entries as alternate auxiliary options and determine their types if found. - 5.
-Custom entries and tools, except such pre-constructed previously, are added as primary options without any checks with respect to Auxiliary. - 6.
+Custom entries and tools are added as primary options without any checks with respect to Auxiliary. - 6.
 System entries, such as Reset NVRAM, are added as primary auxiliary options.